aiven/devportal/docs/products/kafka/kafka-mirrormaker/concepts/replication-in-mirrormaker2.rst

 **Q: Will Aiven ACLs be replicated?**

-A: No. Aiven ACLs are external to Kafka clusters, they won't be replicated by MirrorMaker.
+A: No. Aiven ACLs are external to Kafka clusters, they won't be replicated by MirrorMaker 2.

 **Q: Is it possible to throttle replication using quotas?**